 - Warts may recur following treatment.

 What are warts?
 Are warts contagious?

-Common warts are local growths in the skin that are caused by human papillomavirus (HPV) infection.
+Warts are local growths in the skin that are caused by human papillomavirus (HPV) infection.
 There are over 100 types of HPVs.
-Some HPV types infect the genital tract and cause genital warts and cancers of the anal and genital regions.
+Some HPV types infect the genital tract, producing genital warts and cancers in these areas.
 Other, different HPV types are responsible for common skin warts and are not associated with cancer.
 Although warts are considered to be contagious, it is common for just one family member to have them.
-In addition, they often affect just one part of the body (such as the hands or the feet) but they can be spread to other areas by picking them.
+In addition, they often affect just one part of the body (such as the hands or the feet), but they can be spread to other areas by picking them.